fragmatyc/ProxyPatternExample/README.md

 ## How to use?
 Simple clone this Git repository, import the project in Eclipse and run the UserGenderCTL class.
 Documentation and tutorial is done in the code as comments.

+## Licence
+Free to use as is.
+No proprietary code is there.
+This was developed as part of the Java Practice of CGI Quebec.